Is There A Cure For Ebola Virus Disease or Ebola Hemorrhagic Fever?

 ZMapp, An Experimental Treatment For Ebola

-Experimental treatment for Ebola is currently being developed, but they are not yet tested for effectiveness and safety.
-Currently, the symptoms of Ebola is treated as they appear, early intervention can significantly improve the chances of survival.
-The CDC says, that some people who have recovered from Ebola have developed antibodies that can last for at least 10 years, possible longer.
-It isn't yet known if those who recover from Ebola are immune for life or can become infected with a different species of the disease.
+Experimental medicinal products for the treatment of Ebola is currently being developed, but they are not yet tested for effectiveness and safety.
+Currently, the symptoms of Ebola are treated as they appear, early intervention can significantly improve the chances of survival.
+The CDC says that some people who have recovered from Ebola have developed antibodies that can last for at least ten years, possibly longer.
+It is not yet known if those who recover from Ebola are immune for life or can become infected with a different species of the disease.

-ZMapp is an experimental treatment that is currently being developed in collaboration between MappBiopharmaceutical Inc., and LeafBio for the use in people who are infected with the Ebola virus, but it is not a vaccine and it needs time to produce.
+ZMapp is an experimental treatment that is now being developed in collaboration between MappBiopharmaceutical Inc., and LeafBio to treat the Ebola virus, but it is not a vaccine and requires time to produce.

 ZMapp is a combination of three different monoclonal antibodies ( antibodies made by identical immune cells that are all clones of a unique parent cell) designed to bind to the protein of the Ebola virus triggering the immune system to destroy it.

-ZMapp and other Ebola drugs are apparently being fast-tracted for FDA approval.
+ZMapp and other Ebola drugs are apparently being fast-tracked for FDA approval.

 Read "Ebola" By Dr Willian T.Close, An American Surgeon Who Played An Important Role In Controlling The 1976 Ebola Epidemic.